deepak007814/Data-Analysis--Dashboard/README.md

 ## Process :
 1. made sure data is consistent and clean with respect to data type , data formate and value used ,
 2. create interactive dashboard using bar chart , pie chart and slicers etc
-3. verify data for ant missing value
+3. verify data for any  missing value

  ## Dashboard "